Two of the destinations are located in the north – the Hanoi Old Quarter, ranked 31th, and Ha Long Bay, ranked 65th in the Ultimate Travelist 2015.

 Between January and July this year, the figure was around 4.4 million, a 9.4-percent decrease annually.

-Lonely Planet said the rankings were compiled from the highlights found in every one of its famous guidebooks throughout the years.
+rankings were compiled from the highlights found in every one of its famous guidebooks throughout the years.

 The list was whittled down to a shortlist and the publication then asked readers to vote for their top 20.